labex-labs/open-source-labs/rust/rust-book/lab-ch12-04-testing-the-librarys-functionality/step6.md

 Listing 12-19: Storing the lines that match so we can return them

 Now the `search` function should return only the lines that contain `query`, and our test should pass.
-Let’s run the test:
+Let's run the test:

 ```bash
 $ cargo test